nalisidev/zabbix/src/go/plugins/modbus/README.md

 # Modbus plugin
 This plugin provides a native solution for monitoring modbus devices by Zabbix.
-The plugin can monitor several modbus devices simultaneously via Zabbix agent 2.
+The plugin can monitor several modbus devices simultaneously via Netwatch agent 2.
 Both TCP and RTU connections are supported.

 ## Installation